-Makeup courses can be expensive.
-On top of tuition fees, you have to support yourself.
-Not all courses are equal; some are really good, some are terrible.
-With some time and effort you can find the right course for you and get the best tuition for your money.
+Makeup courses can be expensive, especially foundation courses offered at private training schools.
+On top of tuition fees, you have to support yourself for the duration of the course – and most likely for some time after.
+Not all courses are equal – some are excellent, some are terrible.
+With a little time and effort, you can find the right course for you and get the best tuition for your money.
 After all, this is the start of your career and you want the best start possible.

-Secondly, most people who do a foundation training course will not succeed, many giving up through lack of paid work or the stamina needed to work in this industry.
+Most people who do a foundation makeup training course will not succeed as a makeup artist.
+Many give up through lack of consistent paid work or the stamina needed to work in this industry.

-Makeup is a fiercely competitive job and it all boils down to simple economics: a small number of jobs vs. humongous amounts of people doing makeup courses.
-Basically, there are nowhere near enough jobs to provide everyone with regular paid work.
+Makeup is a fiercely competitive job and it all boils down to simple economics – there are a small number of jobs vs. humongous amounts of people doing makeup courses.
+Basically, there are not enough jobs to provide everyone with regular paid work.

-It does vary from industry to industry, with film and TV being the hardest sector to get regular work in.
-The retail, beauty and service (salons and spas) industries may provide a better option for many.
+However, this does vary from industry to industry, with film and TV being the hardest sector to get regular work in.
+The retail and beauty industries may provide a better option for many.

 Ultimately this is down to you, your talent and your aptitude.
-Just remember: doing a course doesn’t make you good or employable!
-Doing a course doesn’t make you a makeup artist – it makes you someone who has simply done a course in makeup.
+Just remember – doing a makeup course doesn’t make you good or employable!
+Doing a course doesn’t make you a makeup artist – it simply makes you someone who has done a course in makeup.

-In a really competitive industry like film and television, you’re probably less likely to be considered for jobs without some sort of foundation training in something relevant to the area you wish to work in (e.g. having an education in fine art for prosthetics), unless you have amazing contacts who can teach you everything.
-However, few makeup departments have the time to train someone up from scratch on the job.
+In a really competitive industry like film and television, you’re less likely to be considered for jobs without some sort of foundation training in something relevant.
+For example, if you want to work in prosthetics, an education in fine art is useful.
+Remember, few makeup departments have the time to train someone up from scratch.

 If you feel a course is the way to go for you, then read on.

-What Type of Makeup do You Want to Do?
+What Type of Makeup Do I Want to Do?

-There are also specialties within makeup, like prosthetics and body painting.
+Makeup artists work in various industries – including film, television, theatre, fashion, beauty and retail.
+There are also specialities within makeup, like prosthetics and body painting.

-All these fields share some commonalities like health and safety, colour theory, corrective makeup, skin care and good working practices.
-However, the techniques used, creativity needed and other required skills do vary from area to area.
+Common skills and knowledge – all industries share some essential skills and knowledge.
+For example, health and safety, colour theory, corrective makeup, skin care and good working practices.
+However, the creativity needed and other required skills do vary from industry to industry.

-Decide what type of a makeup artist you want to be and what area you want to work in and train accordingly.
+Decide what type of a makeup artist you want to be.
+Think about what industry you want to work in and train accordingly.
 Consider the makeup courses that teach the type of makeup you want to do.
-There are schools and courses that specialise in each area, from tv and film, to prosthetics or bridal and so on.
+There are makeup schools and courses that specialise in each industry.

 However, don’t forget all the other skills that a competent makeup artist needs, including people skills, organisation, working to deadlines and dealing with many curve balls.
 Does the course help fine tune these skills too?